Visa requirements for Grenadian citizens

 Visa requirements for Grenadian citizens are administrative entry restrictions imposed by the authorities of foreign states on citizens of Grenada.
-As of 2025 Grenadian citizens had visa-free or visa on arrival access to 147 countries and territories, ranking the Grenadian passport 30th in the world in terms of travel freedom (tied with Trinidad and Tobago) and according to the Henley Passport Index.
+As of 2026 Grenadian citizens had visa-free or visa on arrival access to 147 countries and territories, ranking the Grenadian passport 25th in the world in terms of travel freedom (tied with Mauritius and Panama) according to the Henley Passport Index.

 Grenada signed a mutual visa waiver agreement with the European Union on 28 May 2015.

 As of 26 June 2024, Brunei, Grenada, Mauritius, Peru, and the Seychelles are the only countries whose citizens may travel without a visa to China, Russia, the Schengen Area, and the United Kingdom.